Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/gdpr-dsr-Office365.md

 ##### <a name="export"></a>Exportar

-Para exportar datos del propietario, el personal y los clientes de la empresa, use el portal de privacidad de Business Center.
-Vea [Export or delete user data using Business center privacy portal](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8) (Exportar o eliminar datos de usuario mediante el portal de privacidad de Business Center).
+To export business owner, staff and customer data, use the Business center privacy portal.
+See [Export or delete user data using Business center privacy portal](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8).

 ##### <a name="delete"></a>Eliminar

-Si un propietario de Listings quiere eliminar su información de Listings, puede desconectarse del proveedor en la página de Listings.
-Después de desconectarse, su información se eliminará de Listings.
+If a Listings owner would like to delete their Listings information, they can disconnect from the provider on the Listings page.
+After they disconnect, their Listings information will be deleted.

 #### <a name="connections"></a>Connections